Herberholz/MiniChess-Project/README.md

 Future Plans

-I intend to implement the transposition table over the summer.
+I intend to implement the transposition table next.
 This will allow me to store and quickly access duplicate states to speed my search.
 I also intend to find a way to speed up my program to improve my depth.
 I am currently generating moves, where I then make that move temporarily in order to evaluate